-Likewise, the company approved a Director Selection Policy intended to: (i) ensure that the proposals for the appointment and re-election of directors of the company are based on a prior analysis of the needs of the Board of Directors; and (ii) favour diversity of knowledge, experience and gender, in such a way that decision-making is enriched and plural viewpoints are contributed to the debates on the matters that fall within the scope of the Board's competence.

-When selecting candidates for the position of director, the starting point will be an analysis of the needs of the Company and its group, which must be made by the Board of Directors, with advice and reports from the Appointments and Remuneration Commission (A&RC).
+ROVI allocates significant resources to promote its career plans and professional evolution and growth.
+Likewise, the Company has a Director Selection Policy intended to: (i) ensure that the proposals for the appointment and re-election of directors of the company are based on a prior analysis of the needs of the Board of Directors; and (ii) favour diversity of knowledge, experience, age and gender, in such a way that decisionmaking is enriched and plural viewpoints are contributed to the debates on the matters that fall within the scope of the Board's competence.
+In December 2020 the Company amended this policy to bring it in line with the changes introduced into the Good Governance Code of Listed Companies approved by the CNMV in June of last year, at the same time changing the name to Board of Director Composition Policy.
+When selecting candidates for the position of director, the starting point will be an analysis of the needs of the Company and its group, which must be made by the Board of Directors, with advice and reports from the Appointments and Remuneration Committee ("A&RC").
 The A&RC will assess the skills, knowledge and experience required of the Board candidates.
 In this respect, the A&RC will define the functions and abilities required of the candidates to fill each vacancy and will also assess the time and dedication needed to perform their tasks properly.
 In the selection process, any kind of implicit bias that might suggest discrimination and, in particular, that hinders the selection of persons of either gender will be avoided.
-In particular, the Selection Policy states that the company will strive for the number of female directors to represent 30% of total Board members in 2020.

-When selecting Board candidates, the A&RC will ensure that the people proposed are honest and apt for the position, with recognised professional prestige, competence, experience, qualifications, training, availability and commitment to their duties, and that the composition of the Board is suitably balanced.
+To that end, if there is an obvious imbalance in the composition of the Board of Directors, potential candidates must include women who meet the requirements and fit the profile being sought.
+Furthermore, the Board of Directors Composition Policy states that the company will strive for the number of female directors to represent at least 40% of total Board members in 2022 and no less than 30% before that.
+When selecting Board candidates, the A&RC will ensure that the people proposed are honest and apt for the position, with recognised professional prestige, competence, experience, qualifications, training, availability and commitment to their duties, and that the composition of the Board is